Constipation in children is often caused by infrequent stools or hard, dry stools.

 X-ray barium enema .
-In this test, the lining of the intestine is coated with a contrast dye (barium) so that the rectum, colon, and sometimes part of the small intestine can be clearly seen on an x-ray plate.
+In this test, the intestine’s lining is coated with a contrast dye (barium) so that the rectum, colon, and sometimes part of the small intestine can be seen on an x-ray plate.

-Rectal biopsy .
-In this test, a small sample of tissue is taken from the lining of the rectum to see if the nerve cells are normal.
+Rectal biopsy.
+In this test, a small sample of tissue is taken from the rectum lining to see if the nerve cells are normal.

-Study of transit or study marker .
-In this test, the child swallows a capsule that contains markers that appear on x-rays.
+Study of transit or study marker.
+In this test, the child swallows a capsule containing features that appear on x-rays.
 The doctor discusses how the markers move through the digestive tract.